robertahunt/specify7-wiki/TreeConsiderations.md

 Here is another way that the same idea could be accomplished that is simpler.
-It does away with the auxillary table, storing the path in the tree node itself, but keeps the independent updater.
+It does away with the auxillary table, storing the path in the tree node itself, but keeps the independent asynchronous updater.

 Suppose each tree table has added to it a `Path` column to store a CSV representation of the ids of all nodes on the path from the root to